Scroll to navigation

 Specify whether to put a space before the unit

-Set the number of digits to keep after the decimal point when printing CPU/GPU frequency in GHz
+Set the number of decimal places to use when printing CPU/GPU frequency in GHz

 Specify whether to put a space before the unit

-Set the number of digits to keep after the decimal point when printing ordinary fraction numbers
+Set the number of decimal places to use when printing fractional values

 If negative, the number of digits will be automatically determined based on the value